Art therapy: Schizophrenia

-A 2005 systematic review of art therapy as an add on treatment for schizophrenia found unclear effects.
+A 2005 systematic review of art therapy as supplemental treatment for schizophrenia found unclear effects.
 Group art therapy has been shown to improve some symptoms of schizophrenia.
-While studies concluded that art therapy did not improve Clinical Global Impression or Global Assessment of Functioning, they showed that the use of haptic art materials to express one's emotions, cognitions, and perceptions in a group setting lowered depressing themes and may improve self-esteem, enforce creativity, and facilitate the integrative therapeutic process for people with schizophrenia.
-Studies reveal that cognitive behavioral therapy has proven to be most effective for this disorder.
+While studies concluded that art therapy did not improve clinical global impression or global assessment of functioning, they showed that the use of haptic art materials to express one's emotions, cognitions, and perceptions in a group setting lowered depressing themes and may improve self-esteem, enforce creativity, and facilitate the integrative therapeutic process for people with schizophrenia.
+Overall, some tests on the effectiveness of art therapy on patients with schizophrenia show effective results.
+From a pilot study done by Crawford, professionals worked through art-therapy inventions to assist the patient's process and understanding of the image when creating art, and these patients showed a decline in negative manifestations of schizophrenia, compared to patients who received the typical care for schizophrenia.
+Art therapy resulted in an increased emotional awareness for these patients, as by the end of the treatment, the treated group had very few positive manifestations of schizophrenia compared to the control group.

-Geriatric patients

-Studies conducted by Regev reveal that geriatric art therapy has been significantly useful in helping depression for the elderly, although not particularly successful among dementia patients.
-Group therapy versus individual sessions proved to be more effective.

-Trauma and children
+Post-traumatic stress disorder

 Art therapy may alleviate trauma-induced emotions, such as shame and anger.
 It is also likely to increase trauma survivors' sense of empowerment and control by encouraging children to make choices in their artwork.
 Art therapy in addition to psychotherapy offered more reduction in trauma symptoms than just psychotherapy alone.

-Because traumatic memories are encoded visually, creating art may be the most effective way to access them.
-Through art therapy, children may be able to make more sense of their traumatic experiences and form accurate trauma narratives.
+Art therapy may be an effective way to access and process traumatic memories that were encoded visually in clients.
+Through art therapy, individuals may be able to make more sense of their traumatic experiences and form accurate trauma narratives.
 Gradual exposure to these narratives may reduce trauma-induced symptoms, such as flashbacks and nightmares.
 Repetition of directives reduces anxiety, and visually creating narratives helps clients build coping skills and balanced nervous system responses.
-This only works in long-term art therapy interventions.
+This has been proven effective only in long-term art therapy interventions.

+The ways in which art therapy addresses trauma can be summarized as: The process of making the artwork is a challenge that involves multiple cognitive, emotional, and physical factors.